 But what if we don’t see any homeless, poor, naked or hungry person to help?
 We must help any person who needs it, whether they are poor or not.
 For example, if your friend feels lonely and down, talking to them and cheering them up is a great way to give alms!

 If one is giving away millions to the homeless but hates their family, are they really giving alms?
 People around you might need your love, your attention, your assistance or just your prayer.
 This is how you can help your neighbour and serve Christ every single day.

 As Christians, we are called to forgive everyone, even our enemies:

 “And when you stand praying, if you hold anything against anyone, forgive them, so that your Father in heaven may forgive you your sins.”
 (Mark 11:25)

 By forgiving others and asking for forgiveness, we are doing good to people and to our own souls.
 This can definitely be considered as a form of almsgiving and must always come together with prayer and fasting.
 Great Lent is the best time to practice those virtues.

 This is why on the eve of Great Lent we have a day called the Forgiveness Sunday.
 On this day we serve the All-night Vigil service and after it we conduct the Rite of Forgiveness.
 The priest says a sermon and asks for forgiveness in front of all the faithful.
 After that people ask the priest and each other for forgiveness as well, starting the Lent with a pure heart.

-Father Andrey Lemeshonok offered a beautiful Forgiveness Sunday sermon last year.
+Father Andrey Lemeshonok offered a beautiful Forgiveness Sunday sermon.
 Here are some quotes from that sermon which might inspire you to practice the main Lenten virtues: almsgiving, fasting and prayer!

 “We don’t start fasting because we want to lose weight or become healthier, but rather because we want to come closer to Christ, to resurrected Christ, and to let Him into our hearts.
 That’s why we fast.”